ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The key binding methods in this section MAY be used by other components making calls as part of GNAP, such as the extensions allowing the RS to make calls to the AS defined in \{\{I-D.ietf-gnap-resource-servers\}\}.
-To facilitate this extended use, the sections below are defined in generic terms of the "sender" and "verifier" of the HTTP message.
+To facilitate this extended use, the sections below are defined in generic terms of the "signer" and "verifier" of the HTTP message.
-In the core functions of GNAP, the "sender" is the client instance and the "verifier" is the AS or RS, as appropriate.
+In the core functions of GNAP, the "signer" is the client instance and the "verifier" is the AS or RS, as appropriate.

 When used for delegation in GNAP, these key binding mechanisms allow